-If you decide to change the way you pay your premium, it can take up to three months (applicable to Social Security Account Withhold only) for your new payment method to take effect.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.

-Option 1: You can pay by check or money order
+Option 1: You can pay by check

-You may decide to pay your monthly plan premium payments directly to our plan by check or money order.
+You may decide to pay your monthly plan premiums directly to our plan by check or money order.
 Please include your plan Member ID number with your payment.
+Premium coupons will be mailed after confirmation of enrollment and in December for active members.
+You may request replacement coupons by calling Member Services.

-The monthly plan premium payment is due to us by the 1st day of each month.
-You can make the payment by sending your check or money order to:
+The monthly plan premium payment is due to us by the 20th day of each month.
+You can make the payment by sending your check or money order along with your remittance stub to: